motoharu-gosuto/psvgamesd/README.md

 - CMD18 / CMD23 is not tested.

+# User App

+I have added minimalistic user app which is still in developement.
+It will allow to manipulate the driver.

+It will include mode selection:

+- physical mmc (run original game)
+- virtual mmc (emulate mmc card and run iso)
+- physical sd (run physical copy on sd card)
+- virtual sd (emulate sd card and run iso)

+It will also allow to dump iso in "physical mmc" mode.

 # Next milestones

+- Refactor dump format
+- Compress dump
+- Check digital games
 - Need to go through Sdif driver again and check if there are any other accesses to physical device through DMA mapped memory.
   Previous accesses include: executing command, get card insertion state.
 Every such access should be emulated.
 - Ideally it could be great to reverse all the code that goes under command execution and reimplement it.